RcrossF/YerbClassifier/README.md

 # Labeling
 To label the dataset I used Azure's dataset labeling tool because it's free and advertised a cool ml-assisted labeling feature where it generates models on previous predictions and helps predict labels as you go.

-That was a complete lie.
-While the labeling web tool works, the ML assistance actually broke the UI and made it impossible to tag any image.
-I reported this issue and to Microsoft's credit it was fixed in a week.
 Overall the UI felt unfinished and I can't recommend anyone use it for serious tasks.
 For example why on earth do I have to click in the image EACH TIME to use hotkeys, and why can I only have 9 hotkeys that I can't customize whatsoever?
-(Class and key are chosen for you) Also for the love of god why can I not use hotkeys while zoomed in?
-I don't think the devs have ever actually used their website.

 Anyways,